 By Madison Grimm

 Integrated pest management (IPM) is the industry best practice-driven approach that exhausts all non-chemical methods of control prior to considering the use of chemical pest management materials.
 The practice of IPM is rooted in inspection, the key to identifying the source of an issue, which may be corrected with exclusion and other non-chemical techniques for longer-term control.
-Put simply, IPM attempts to find and treat the root cause of the pest problem, rather than solely treat the symptoms.
+IPM attempts to find and eliminate the root cause of the pest problem rather than solely treat the symptoms.

 For IPM programs to see success, there must be a strong relationship between the client and pest management provider.
-The strategy of the program should be based on technical knowledge and will be enhanced with strong client-provider communication.
+An effective program strategy is based on technical knowledge and is enhanced by strong client-provider communication.